dkachele/dkachele/README.md

 **I also swear a lot.** Sorry. 🤬

 P.S.
 If you're really sick take the day off; if you're somewhat ill work from home.
 It's for the betterment of yourself and the department.
-Whatever you have, I guarantee, those that sit close to you don't want it, cause I know I don't want it nor do I want to take it home. **I mean this**
+Whatever you have, I guarantee, those that sit close to you don't want it, cause I know I don't want it nor do I want to take it home. **I mean this.**

 *This document is a living breathing thing and likely incomplete.
 I update it frequently and would appreciate your feedback and welcome pull requests.*